Last update: May 13, 2026·14 minutes read

 Don’t forget to make a note of any patterns you see.
 If multiple ads are repeating the same phrases, that’s probably a pain point worth noting.

-Also, pay attention to how long the copy is.
+Also, pay attention to the length of the ad copy.
 Is it short and punchy, or longer and story-based?
 This tells you a lot about how much education the buyer needs before they take action.

 Check the call to action

 If most ads lead to a product page directly, it tells you that the buying process might be simple and fast.
-If they lead to a longer landing page or quiz, it might mean customers need more convincing before buying.
+If they lead to longer landing pages or quizzes, it might mean customers need more convincing before buying.
+Use this information to help map your own buyer journey.

-At a glance, here are the search results for ads with the keyword ‘vegetable chopper’.
+Here are the ad results we get when we search for the keyword ‘vegetable chopper’.

 Read on to see what we can learn from it.